Chungju Hummel FC

-Chungju Hummel Football Club (충주 험멜 FC) was a South Korean professional football club based in Chungju of Chungcheongbuk-do province.
+Chungju Hummel Football Club (충주 험멜 FC) was a South Korean professional football club based in the city of Chungju in the Chungcheongbuk-do province.
 The club was based in Icheon from 2006 to 2007, and prior to that in Uijeongbu.
-Chungju Hummel played in the K League between 2013 and 2016, but was dissolved after the 2016 season.
+Chungju Hummel played in the K League between 2013 and 2016, but was dissolved after the 2016 season, reportedly due to financial issues, including a lack of support from Chungju City.